-(3) In March 2014, we entered into a term loan agreement with a Korean bank pursuant to which we borrowed \$80.0 million.
-The loan is collateralized by substantially all the land, factories and equipment located at our facilities in
+- (3) In March 2014, we entered into a term loan agreement with a Korean bank pursuant to which we borrowed \$80.0 million.
+The loan is collateralized by substantially all the land, factories and equipment located at our facilities in Korea.

-Korea.
 Principal is payable at maturity.
-Interest is due monthly, at a foreign currency funding-linked base rate plus 2.00% (3.63% as of March 31, 2014).
-Proceeds were used to prepay our term loan due March 2015.

-- (4) In June 2012, we entered into a term loan agreement for five years with a Korean bank which is collateralized by substantially all the land, factories and equipment located at our facilities in Korea.
+Interest is due monthly, at a foreign currency funding-linked base rate plus 2.00% (3.34% as of September 30, 2014).
+Proceeds were used to prepay our term loan due March 2015 - (4) In June 2012, we entered into a term loan agreement for five years with a Korean bank collateralized by substantially all the land, factories and equipment located at our facilities in Korea.
 Principal is payable at maturity.
-In April 2014, we prepaid \$60.0 million of the remaining balance of the term loan. - (5) In March 2013, we entered into a loan agreement with a Korean bank pursuant to which we may borrow up to \$150.0 million through September 2017.
+Interest is due quarterly, at LIBOR plus 3.90% (4.13% as of September 30, 2014).
+In April 2014, we prepaid \$60.0 million of the outstanding balance of the term loan.
+In October 2014, the term loan was amended and now bears interest at LIBOR plus 3.70%. - (5) In March 2013, we entered into a loan agreement with a Korean bank pursuant to which we may borrow up to \$150.0 million through September 2017.
 The loan is collateralized by substantially all the land, factories and equipment located at our facilities in Korea.
 Principal is payable in quarterly installments of \$5.0 million starting in December 2014, with the remaining balance due at maturity.
-Interest is paid quarterly, at a foreign currency funding-linked base rate plus 1.75% (3.43% as of March 31, 2014).
-At March 31, 2014, \$140.0 million was available to be borrowed for capital expenditures. - (6) In September 2012, Amkor Technology Taiwan Ltd, a subsidiary in Taiwan, entered into a revolving credit facility.
+Interest is due quarterly, at a foreign currency funding-linked base rate plus 1.75% (3.20% as of September 30, 2014).
+At September 30, 2014, \$140.0 million was available to be borrowed for capital expenditures. - (6) In September 2012, Amkor Technology Taiwan Ltd, a subsidiary in Taiwan, entered into a revolving credit facility.
 Availability under the revolving credit facility was originally \$44.0 million and subsequent availability steps down \$5.0 million every six months from the original available balance.
 Principal is payable at maturity.
-As of March 31, 2014, \$29.0 million was available to be drawn for general corporate purposes and capital expenditures.
+As of September 30, 2014, \$24.0 million was available to be drawn for general corporate purposes and capital expenditures.

 The debt of Amkor Technology, Inc. is structurally subordinated in right of payment to all existing and future debt and other liabilities of our subsidiaries.
-The indentures governing our senior and senior subordinated notes contain a number of affirmative and negative covenants which restrict our ability to pay dividends and could restrict our operations.
-We have never paid a dividend to our stockholders and we do not have any present plans for doing so.
-We were in compliance with all of our covenants at March 31, 2014.
+The agreements governing our indebtedness contain a number of affirmative and negative covenants which restrict our ability to pay dividends and could restrict our operations.
+We have never paid a dividend to our stockholders, and we do not have any present plans for doing so.
+We were in compliance with all of our covenants at September 30, 2014.

-14. Pension and Severance Plans
+16. Pension and Severance Plans